bcgov/mongodb-container/README.md

 mongo -u ${MONGODB_ADMIN_USERNAME} -p ${MONGODB_ADMIN_PASSWORD} --host ${MONGODB_SERVICE_NAME}
 ```

-Omit the `--host` parameter if you like, it will connect to the mongoDB instance running in the pod your terminal is open on.
+You may omit the `--host` parameter if you run this command on the primary (mongodb-0), as it will connect to the mongoDB instance running on the local server.

 2. Replica Set Management

 Learn about and manage the RS with the `rs` command set:

+`rs.conf()`
+View the replica set configuration.

 `rs.status()`
 Use this command to learn about your RS.